-Vitamin E is carried around in the body in the same way as fat (bound to lipoproteins) and distributed to most tissues.
+Vitamin E is carried around in the body in the same way as fat (bound to lipoproteins) and distributed to the majority of tissues.
 The physiological effect of vitamin E is thought to be related to its role as an antioxidant where the nutrient inhibits the oxidation of unsaturated fatty acids.
 Vitamin E also protects vitamin A against being degraded.
 The need for vitamin E is proportionally related to the intake of poly-unsaturated fatty acids.

 Excretion of vitamin E

 Vitamin E is most probably excreted with bile and, subsequently, with feces.
 Vitamin E may enter breast milk but only enters the placenta with great difficulty.

 Vitamin E is primarily found in vegetable foods.
 However, liver contains quite a lot of vitamin E. Other natural vitamin E sources include foods like: